What is Relationship OCD ?

 Relationship Focused OCD

 Maya has been with her partner for over 3 years.
 They currently live together and get along well.
-Maya describes her partner as some who she deep down knows she wants to marry.
-However recently Maya has started questioning their relationship.
+Maya describes her partner as someone she deep down knows she wants to marry.
+However, recently Maya has started questioning their relationship.
 “Maybe I am not happy.”
 I find another man attractive, so maybe my partner is not right for me?”
-Maya is looking at other men and checking to see if she is attracted to them.
+Maya is looking at other men and checking whether she is attracted to them.

 Ted has been partnered with his girlfriend for 2 years.
 They have been talking recently about getting married.
 Ted has started to wonder if his girlfriend is really good enough.
-WHile yes this is a big decision Ted says deep down I know I want to marry her…but “Does she possess all the qualities I need in a partner?
-Is she smart enough for me ?
-DOes she have all the skills to be the perfect partner?”
-Although deep down Ted knows that he really loves and wants to be with his partner, he often gets angry and upset that he has made such a bad decision dating her.
+While yes this is a big decision Ted says deep down I know I want to marry her…but “Does she possess all the qualities I need in a partner?
+Is she smart enough for me?
+Does she have all the skills to be the perfect partner?”
+Although deep down Ted knows that he really loves and wants to be with his partner, he often gets angry and upset that he has made such a bad decision in dating her.
 He gets irritated that he wasted all this time.

 Treatment for relationship OCD

-The most evidenced based form of treatment for OCD is Exposure and response prevention ERP.
+The most evidence-based form of treatment for OCD is Exposure and Response Prevention ERP.
 ERP therapy was created for treating individuals who struggle with OCD.
 ERP therapy helps clients learn to lean into and accept anxiety rather than avoid it.

-When working with ERP therapy the brain starts to learn that the fear is not likely to occur, and even if it does you are able to handle it.
-OCD treatment with ERP can sound challenging and scary , but we work together and start to take smalls steps towards healing.
+When working with ERP therapy, the brain starts to learn that the fear is not likely to occur, and even if it does, you are able to handle it.
+OCD treatment with ERP can sound challenging and scary, but we work together and start to take small steps towards healing.
 Exposure and Response Prevention can be a pivotal moment for OCD treatment and healing.
 The techniques learned in ERP therapy can alter the grip that OCD has on your life.

 How to get help for Relationship OCD in San Diego

 If you think you are struggling with ROCD the first step is to reach out to an OCD therapist to get help.
-We offer in person OCD therapy sessions in San Diego and online therapy to clients in California.
-We specialize in treating OCD and ROCD and am trained in Exposure and Response Prevention, ERP.
-We have helped many clients overcome the grip of OCD and can help you too.
-Contact us today to set up a free 15 minute phone call.
+We offer in-person OCD therapy sessions in San Diego and online therapy to clients in California.
+We specialize in treating OCD and ROCD and are trained in Exposure and Response Prevention, ERP.
+We have helped many clients overcome the grip of OCD and can help you, too.
+Contact us today to set up a free 15-minute phone call.
 Let's chat!

 Previous